konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.0/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

 The list of decommisions step and their corresponding value for the `Nifi Cluster.Status.Node State.Graceful ActionState.ActionStep` field is described into the [Node State page](../../../5_references/1_nifi_cluster/5_node_state#actionstep)
 :::

-4. Once the scaledown successfully performed, you should have the data offloaded on the other nodes, and the node state removed from the `NifiCluster.Status.NodesState` list :
+4. Once the scaledown successfully performed, you should have the data offloaded on the other nodes, and the node state removed from the `NifiCluster.Status.NodesState` list:

 :::warning
 Keep in mind that the [`NifiCluster.Spec.nifiClusterTaskSpec.retryDurationMinutes`](../../../5_references/1_nifi_cluster/1_nifi_cluster.md#nificlustertaskspec) should be long enough to perform the whole procedure, or you will have some rollback and retry loop.